phyunsj/node-red-contrib-zeromq-node/README.md

-# Create Custome Node for Node-RED
+# Create Custom Node for Node-RED

 Demonstrating how to write custom nodes out of **npm** package (ØMQ) for **Node-RED** (Related Link :  https://nodered.org/docs/creating-nodes/)